-Help your team and apprentices manage a heavy workload.
+Help your team manage a heavy workload.
 Try out Eisenhower’s Matrix to help you manage your tasks and time.

 - The Eisenhower Matrix breaks up to-do lists into four quadrants: Do, Schedule, Delegate, Delete

 - The first quadrant, ‘do’ is important and urgent work.
 If the majority of your workload is in this quadrant, it’s a stressful, pressurised working state